Lavaburn/puppet-razor/README.markdown

 * If you want to set up TFTP boot files
 	- include 'wget'
 	- class { '::tftp': }		[puppetlabs/tftp]
+* If you want to download/extract a microkernel,
+	- Do not set microkernel_url to undef.
+(Default : puppetlabs precompiled) => See own compiler !!!
+TODO @@archive ???
+	- lavaburn/archive module

 ##Usage